 - Stock options

 A knowledgeable property division attorney will analyze all aspects of your divorce and ensure that all of your marital assets are properly valued and distributed equitably.

 Our property division attorneys are proficient at finding hidden assets using the following methods:

 Through efficient investigating and examination, our attorneys will not only establish a trail of assets, but also help you protect your rights to these assets.
 In order to establish this trail, our skilled lawyers utilize outside resources when necessary, including forensic accountants.
 In cases where accounts, businesses, and real estate must be analyzed, an appraiser may be used to help value the assets in question.
 In cases where cash earnings are involved, these outside resources prove to be invaluable when performing a lifestyle analysis.

 If you believe your spouse is hiding assets in your divorce, in order to reduce your share of the final asset division, it is important to discuss your case with a family law attorney immediately.
 It is essential to protect your rights and your assets before finalizing your New Jersey divorce.
 We can help secure your financial future.
-Schedule a free legal consultation to find out more.
+Schedule an initial legal consultation to find out more.
 Call us today: (888) 888-0919.